Awards for Continuing Students

 Other Awards for Continuing Students

 The College of Music encourages all current music students and prospective music students to complete the Eagle Scholarship Portal prior to March 1 annually.
-This application can be found on the Student Financial Aid and Scholarships website listed below.
+This application can be found on the UNT Financial Aid and Scholarships website listed below.
 UNT provides a number of other scholarship and grant opportunities as well.
 Please visit the sites linked below for more details.

 - UNT Financial Aid and Scholarships